RunestoneInteractive/RunestoneServer/everyday/2013/02/2_swarm.rst

 3. Change our heading to go directly toward that organism.

-Here is a first try at implementing, and graphically showing the algorithm I've just described.
+Here is a first try at implementing, and graphically showing the algorithm I've just described.  **Warning** this is ugly code.
+This example took me 20 minutes to hack together, with little forethought or planning.
+But as you can see it works.
+As it turns out its really nothing like a swarm or a school of fish but more of a giant follow the leader game.
+What is interesting to me is that in just a short coding session implementing a single rule you do get something that looks like there is a pattern to the behavior.

 .. activecode:: follow_the_leader